-- In December 2020 the Council received details of the provisional 2021/22 Local Government Financial Settlement along with details of the New Homes Bonus allocation for 2021/22.
+- In December 2021 the Council received details of the provisional 2022/23 Local Government Financial Settlement along with details of the New Homes Bonus allocation for 2022/23.
 Further details of the impact of the financial settlement are provided within section 8 of this strategy document.
 It was previously anticipated that initially 2020/21, and then 2021/22, would be the first year of a further multi-year indicative financial settlement for local government.
 However, the government has confirmed that it is to delay the implementation of the Fair Funding Review from the revised scheduled implementation date of April 2021.
-Similarly, the planned reform of the Business Rates system from April 2021 will also now be delayed - 6.7 The impact of the Covid-19 restriction measures on the financial position of the Council for 2020/21, and possibly beyond 2020/21, were detailed within the Financial Forecast Update presented to this committee in November and to the Council in December 2020 and are considerable in scale.
+Similarly, the planned reform of the Business Rates system from April 2021 will also now be delayed. - 6.7 The impact of the Covid-19 restriction measures on the financial position of the Council for 2021/22, and possibly beyond, were detailed within the Financial Forecast Update presented to this committee in November and to the Council in December 2021.
 The government have provided additional funding to councils to dampen the financial impact, more details of which are included in section 8 of this report.
-These impacts, together with the potential for future reductions in central government funding and uncertainties around the level of retained business rates from 2021/22 onwards, require that in order to maintain the current financial position the Council needs to continue with the approach to delivering savings and efficiencies and maximising income which have delivered balanced budgets and contributed to reserves over recent years. - The pandemic has led to significant volatility in both income and expenditure levels across a range of service areas, and a number of budget variations resulting from the impact of the covid restriction measures are included within this report.
-Details of the most significant variations, including the additional government covid funding provided, are included within Appendix Cii.
-However it is anticipated that as a consequence of this volatility, along with the reduced amount of budget-monitoring work that has been possible during 2020/21 due to the prioritisation of covid support work, that there may be additional year end outturn variances against revised budgets for 2020/21 than is usually the case. - Given the uncertainty regarding future levels of central government funding and the impact of the covid restriction measures it is vital that the financial resources of the Council are managed carefully.
+These impacts, together with the potential for future reductions in central government funding and uncertainties around the level of retained business rates from 2022/23 onwards, require that in order to maintain the current financial position the Council needs to continue with the approach to delivering savings and efficiencies and maximising income which have delivered balanced budgets and contributed to reserves over recent years. - The pandemic has led to significant volatility in both income and expenditure levels across a range of service areas, and a number of budget variations resulting from the impact of the covid restriction measures are included within this report.
+It is anticipated that as a consequence of this volatility, along with the reduced amount of budget-monitoring work that has been possible during 2021/22 due to the prioritisation of covid support work, that there may be additional year end outturn variances against revised budgets for 2021/22 than is usually the case. - Given the uncertainty regarding future levels of central government funding and the impact of the covid restriction measures during the year it is vital that the financial resources of the Council are managed carefully.
 Consequently, the Budget Working Group are proposing only a limited number of revenue growth proposals to ensure that the Council continues to achieve a robust budget over the life of the forecast.
-A number of additional Capital Schemes are proposed for 2021/22.
-The Councils element of the funding for each scheme will be met from the Capital Investment Reserve, thus avoiding the requirement for any external borrowing in respect of these new schemes.
+A number of additional Capital Schemes are proposed for 2022/23.
+The Council's element of the funding for each scheme will be met from the Capital Investment Reserve, thus avoiding the requirement for any external borrowing in respect of these new schemes.
 In formulating the budget proposals, Members have been cognisant of the national economic context and the financial risks and uncertainties facing the Council.
-The budget proposals for 2021/22 are detailed in Appendix F of this report. - 6.10 The Council's service planning and performance management framework is designed to ensure the continuous drive for improvement and ensure that Value for Money continues to be achieved.
+The budget proposals for 2022/23 are detailed in Appendix F of this report. - 6.10 The Council's service planning and performance management framework is designed to ensure the continuous drive for improvement and ensure that Value for Money continues to be achieved.